g0g5/Que/README.md

 # Que

 Que is a lightweight system tray application that enables quick text translation using keyboard shortcuts.
-Simply select any text and press `Ctrl+Q` to translate it to your chosen language, with the translated text automatically copied to your clipboard.
+Simply select any text and press your configured hotkey (default: `Ctrl+Q`) to translate it to your chosen language, with the translated text automatically copied to your clipboard.

 ## Features

 - System tray application that runs in the background
-- Translate selected text with a simple keyboard shortcut (`Ctrl+Q`)
+- Translate selected text with a configurable keyboard shortcut (default: `Ctrl+Q`)
+- Customizable hotkey configuration in `config.json`
 - Support for multiple translation providers (Gemini, OpenAI, and compatible APIs)
 - Configurable target languages with customizable defaults
 - Quick language switching through system tray menu